Cloufield/GWASTutorial/89_programming/README.md

 Programming skills are essential for conducting genome-wide association studies (GWAS).
 While many GWAS tools have graphical interfaces, the vast majority of GWAS workflows require command-line proficiency and scripting capabilities to handle large-scale genomic data, automate repetitive tasks, and perform custom analyses.

+**Suggestion:** If you use AI coding assistants, learn the basics in this tutorial first—the shell, genomic file formats, and enough Python or R to read and run small scripts yourself.
+That groundwork makes it much easier to judge suggestions, catch mistakes, and debug when outputs look wrong; without it, generated code can appear plausible while mishandling data or misinterpreting results.

 ---

 ## Summary

 GWAS programming requires proficiency in multiple complementary tools and languages, each serving different purposes in the analysis pipeline:

+---

 ### Core Programming Skills